United States airdate: November 16, 2000

 - Rule of Funny: Bubble Buddy being Real After All.
 It's really just a silly way for the episode to avoid what would otherwise have been a really sad ending.

-- Screw This, I'm Outta Here!: After revealing to be alive after all, Bubble Buddy calmly and gently breaks down the news to SpongeBob that he has to go because he angered the townspeople.
+- Screw This, I'm Outta Here!: After revealing to be alive after all, Bubble Buddy calmly and gently breaks the news to SpongeBob that he has to go because he angered the townspeople.

 - Shaming the Mob: SpongeBob implores the mob trying to pop Bubble Buddy to spare him, reminding them of their own Companion Cubes.
 They still want to pop Bubble Buddy afterwards.